Skip to Main Content

 Revise your draft.

-Edit and proofread the final draft.
+Edit and proofread your final draft.

-A WRITER AT WORK: Clayton Pangelinan’s Analysis of Possible Causes
+Clayton Pangelinan’s Analysis of Possible Causes

 REFLECTION